Thai king hands out diplomas at protest movement stronghold | Law-Order

 Thai king hands out diplomas at protest movement stronghold

-A university graduation ceremony presided over by Thailand's king was held Friday after pro-democracy activists issued a call for students to boycott it.
-There was no way to confirm how many students heeded the boycott call, though videos of the ceremony showed that many students did attend.
+Thailand's king presided over a university graduation ceremony Friday at a stronghold of a protest movement seeking to reduce the monarchy's powers, after activists issued a call for students to boycott the event.
+There was no way to confirm how many heeded the call, though videos of the ceremony showed that many students did attend.

 The two were part of a group of students who finished their studies two years ago but whose graduation ceremony was postponed twice, first because the king could not attend, and then earlier this year because of the coronavirus crisis.
 The protest movement charges that King Vajiralongkorn wields an inordinate amount of power in what is nominally a democracy under a constitutional monarchy.